bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ![New App Example](newapp.png)

-Please ignore the "Could not fetch vote account" and "Could not proxy request" errors for now as we will correct those later.
+Please ignore the `Could not fetch vote account` and `Could not proxy request` errors for now as we will correct those later.

 #### Working with Phantom